softworkz/embyuserwiki/Synology-:-Accessing-Beta-and-Development-Releases.md

-__NOTE: Only install beta versions if you are participating in the development or test communities for Emby Server, if you are a regular user stick with the stable releases!__
+__NOTE: Only install beta versions if you are participating in the development or test communities for Emby Server, if you are a regular user stick with the stable releases!
+We appreciate you being a part of the test team, however we make no promises of stability if you choose to use beta releases in your production environment.__

 --------